Maintaining Student Status & Forms

 Q: May I begin attending classes before my application has been approved?

-A: All applicants may be able to begin attending class after their change of status application has been submitted to USCIS and while waiting for approval, except for individuals who have entered the United States on a B-1/B-2 visa.
-Also, individuals who have entered with a WT or WB visa waiver from a waiver country are not eligible to begin attending classes.
-F-2 visa holders are eligible to enroll on a part-time basis only.
-It is strongly recommended that all other visa holders consult with an immigration attorney to verify their eligibility to enroll in classes while their change of status is pending.
+A: Applicants may be permitted to begin attending classes after submitting a change of status application to USCIS—provided the current visa category allows for study—while awaiting approval.
+For example, individuals who entered the U.S. on a B-1/B-2 visa or under the Visa Waiver Program (WT/WB) are not eligible to enroll in classes.
+F-2 visa holders may enroll part-time with prior approval from their academic department.
+It is strongly recommended that all other visa holders consult with an immigration attorney to confirm their eligibility to study while their change of status is pending.

 Q: May I begin campus employment such as an assistantship while waiting for the change of status approval?